 An article in The Wall Street Journal (9-16-07) had the following to say about the use of credit: “When it comes to building wealth, saving and smart investing get the most ink.
 But understanding how to manage your debt can be even more important to your financial future.”

 So, what can you do to wisely manage your use of credit?
-Let’s first consider common reasons why people incur debt.
-[Note: When we use the term “incur debt,” we are referring to any situation in which the use of credit will result in having a debt that won’t be completely paid by the end of the grace period during which interest charges won’t be incurred if the balance is paid in full.]
+First, we will consider common reasons why people incur debt.
+[Note: When we use the term “incur debt,” we are referring to any situation in which the use of credit will result in having a debt that won’t be completely paid by the end of the grace period during which interest charges will not be incurred if the balance is paid in full.]

-Probably the primary reason why many people in our society go into debt is because of their desire for instant gratification.
-In order to purchase things sooner than if they were to wait until they have saved enough money to make the purchases, people are willing to go into debt to immediately get what they desire.
+Probably the primary reason why many people in our society go into debt is because of their desire for near-term gratification.
+In order to purchase things sooner than if they were to wait until they have saved enough money to make the purchases, people are willing to go into debt to get more quickly what they desire.
 In essence, they want to enjoy a standard of living for which they would otherwise need to wait before they could afford it.

 [D]ebt always mortgages the future.
 The first priority use of future income must be debt repayment. . .
 The freedom of choice disappears.